0xPolygonMiden/miden-vm/docs/src/design/chiplets/bitwise.md

 ### Selectors

-The Bitwise chiplet supports three operations with the following operation selectors:
+The Bitwise chiplet supports two operations with the following operation selectors:

 - `U32AND`: $s = 0$
 - `U32XOR`: $s = 1$